AdirAkhavan/user-administration-app/user-administration-app-backend/README.md

 Validates user creation requests.
 Currently only ensures email uniqueness before proceeding with user creation.

 ### SecurityConfig
-Configures security settings for the application, including CORS, CSRF protection, and basic authentication with an in-memory user.
+Configures security settings for the application, including CORS and basic authentication with an in-memory user.

 ### UserCreationDTO
-Data Transfer Object for user creation requests, ensuring that input data is validated.
+Data Transfer Object for user creation requests, ensuring that input data is validated.\
 Helps decouple the API contract from the domain model, improving flexibility.

 ### UserDTO
-Data Transfer Object representing user information returned in responses, omitting sensitive data such as the password.
+Data Transfer Object representing user information returned in responses, omitting sensitive data such as the password.\
 It enhances security and decouples the internal data model from the API.

 ### UserMapper